Short-Form Video Recommendations with Multimodal Embeddings: Addressing Cold-Start and Bias Challenges: Conclusion

 \section{Conclusion}

 Immersive short-form video feeds introduce unique challenges for recommender systems, particularly due to strong position and duration biases that can distort relevance and fairness -- especially in new product launches with limited interaction data.
-Our work demonstrates that conventional supervised approaches, while effective in mature settings, are highly susceptible to these biases and may not generalize well.
+Our work demonstrates that conventional supervised approaches, while effective in mature settings, are susceptible to these biases and may not generalize well.
 By leveraging a scalable multimodal retrieval system based on vision-language models and guided by LLMs for evaluation, we effectively addressed these challenges.
-Our approach enabled robust personalization by mapping user history and video content into a shared semantic space, reducing the impact of position and duration biases.
-Online experiments confirmed substantial improvements in both content relevance and user engagement, with significant gains in watch-time completion rates and a more balanced distribution of video popularity and duration.
 These results highlight the importance of foundation models and external evaluation frameworks, such as LVLM-as-a-judge, for building fair and effective recommender systems in immersive video environments.
+Future work will further explore advanced LVLM-based representations to deepen user-video understanding, quantify the reliability of LLM-based judgments~\cite{bhattacharjya2025simba}, and continue mitigating bias in evolving recommendation scenarios.